Result Pattern with React Query Integration Guide

 Overview

 The Result Pattern is a functional programming approach to error handling that makes success and error states explicit in your type system.
-Instead of throwing exceptions, all operations return a Result<T, E>
+Instead of throwing exceptions, all operations return a Result<T, E> type that can either be Ok<T> (success) or Err<E> (error).

 Core Result Types